bplmaps/lmec-main-site/content/event/from-the-vault-collections-showing-maps-of-loveland.md

 tags:
 - collections
 - from the vault
-draft: true

 ---
 ### About this event

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:0r96fq51b/full/1200,/0/default.jpg" caption="The front of [this postcard](https://collections.leventhalmap.org/search/commonwealth:0r96fq502) includes an illustration of a Boeing 247-D and a map of United Air Line routes across the United States." class="figure-right" >}}
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:st74cw29z/full/1200,/0/default.jpg" caption="This [pictorial map of Loveland](https://collections.leventhalmap.org/search/commonwealth:st74cw28p) was made by Ernest Dudley Chase in the mid-twentieth century." class="figure-right" >}}

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!
 For this edition of _From The Vault_, we'll take a look at objects from our collections that speak to the spirit of love.